jaydeep-brv/IT/TROUBLESHOOT.md

 - `apt update` is like updating a catalog of available software, letting your system know what's new.
 - `apt upgrade` is like actually going and getting those new versions of the software you already have installed.

+## Basic Things to do:

+- Here is some basic thing which you must do to improve performance
+1. Do basic clean

+    ```shell
+    sudo apt clean
+    sudo apt autoremove
+    sudo journalctl --vacuum-time=3d
+    ```

+2. Close unwanted start-up

+    We will use the tool `Stacer`
+    ```shell
+    sudo apt-get install stacer
+    ```

+    - `Stacer` is a good GUI tool to discover your system files
+    - You can clean trash, unwanted packages and unwanted snaps too...
+    - Just install it and explore it

+3. Install preloader in your machine

+    ```shell
+    sudo apt install preload
+    ```
+   - How Preload Works:
+     - Monitors Usage: Preload runs in the background, observing which applications you use and how often.
+     - Predicts Needs: Based on your usage patterns, it predicts which programs you will launch next.
+     - Caches to Memory: It pre-loads the binaries and dependencies of these frequently used applications into your system's RAM.
+     - Speeds Up Startup: By having the application's data already in memory, it can start much faster when you open it.

 - To get a **quick look of machine** run below command

 ```shell